National Lampoon's Vacation Collection

 National Lampoon's European Vacation (1985)

-Following their American adventure, the Griswolds win a trip to Europe in National Lampoon’s European Vacation, directed by Amy Heckerling.
+After their American adventure, the Griswolds score a trip to Europe in National Lampoon's European Vacation, directed by Amy Heckerling.
 Expect the same chaos, now with jet lag, culture clashes, and driving on the wrong side of the road.
-Clark remains the king of overplanning, while Beverly D'Angelo as Ellen Griswold is the stabilizing force that prevents total derailment.
+Clark's the king of overplanning, but Beverly D'Angelo as Ellen Griswold is the stabilizing force that keeps things from derailing completely.
 The kids, now played by Jason Lively (Rusty) and Dana Hill (Audrey), bring fresh energy to the European escapade.
-This film is pure comfort food for fans of road trip mishaps and European vacation comedy.
+This film is like a warm hug for fans of road trip mishaps and European vacation comedy.

 National Lampoon's Christmas Vacation (1989)

-Christmas films come and go, but National Lampoon’s Christmas Vacation is a classic.
-Directed by Jeremiah S. Chechik, this might just be the franchise's favorite.
-Clark aims to create the perfect Christmas with iconic Christmas lights, family dramas, and a dinner that descends into chaos.
-Juliette Lewis and Johnny Galecki debut as the new Audrey and Rusty, while Randy Quaid as Cousin Eddie steals the show with his bizarre antics.
-It's a mix of relatable Christmas stress and over-the-top slapstick that resonates with viewers year after year.
+Christmas movies come and go, but National Lampoon's Christmas Vacation is a classic.
+Jeremiah S. Chechik directed this one, and it might just be the franchise's favorite.
+Clark's goal is to create the perfect Christmas, complete with classic Christmas lights, family dramas, and a dinner that descends into chaos.
+Juliette Lewis and Johnny Galecki play the new Audrey and Rusty, and Randy Quaid as Cousin Eddie is a riot with his crazy antics.
+It's a mix of relatable Christmas stress and over-the-top slapstick that viewers can relate to year after year.

 Vegas Vacation (1997)

-Fast forward to the 90s, and the Griswolds are back this time on the Strip.
-Vegas Vacation, directed by Stephen Kessler, takes the family to Las Vegas for a vacation filled with glitter, gambling, and, naturally, chaos.
-Clark becomes addicted to blackjack, Ellen nearly becomes a showgirl, and the kids discover the seedy side of Sin City.
-This is pure Vegas casino hijinks with a Griswold twist.
-The film feels a bit looser than its predecessors but offers enough absurd moments to earn its place in your marathon.
+Fast forward to the 90s, and the Griswolds are back on the Strip.
+Vegas Vacation, directed by Stephen Kessler, is about a family vacation to Las Vegas that's full of glitter, gambling, and, of course, chaos.
+Clark gets hooked on blackjack, Ellen almost becomes a showgirl, and the kids find out about the not-so-nice side of Sin City.
+It's like a Vegas casino adventure with a Griswold twist.
+The film feels a bit looser than its predecessors, but it's got enough absurd moments to earn its place in your marathon.

 National Lampoon's Christmas Vacation 2: Cousin Eddie's Island Adventure (2003)

-This one's for the die-hard fans: National Lampoon’s Christmas Vacation 2: Cousin Eddie’s Island Adventure.
-Yes, it's technically a spin-off and not a masterpiece.
+This one's for the die-hard fans: National Lampoon's Christmas Vacation 2: Cousin Eddie's Island Adventure Yeah, it's technically a spin-off and not a masterpiece, but it's still worth a watch.
 But if you're a completist, it's part of the collection.
-Randy Quaid returns as Cousin Eddie, this time on a tropical island for a Christmas that literally strands.
+Randy Quaid is back as Cousin Eddie, this time on a tropical island for a Christmas that literally strands him.
 The humor is even more absurd than in the other films, and the slapstick is cranked up to the max.
-Consider it a bonus level in your marathon a tropical Christmas with a big wink.
+You could say it's an added bonus to your marathon: a tropical Christmas with a big wink.

 Vacation (2015)

 The franchise got a reboot (or rather, a next-gen sequel) with Vacation (2015), where Ed Helms plays the adult Rusty Griswold on a trip with his own family.
-This time, it's Rusty's turn to plan a road trip to you guessed it Wally World.
-Along with his wife Debbie (played by Christina Applegate) and their two kids, he tries to surpass the Griswold legacy with predictably disastrous results.
+This time, it's Rusty's turn to plan a road trip to, you guessed it, Wally World.
+Along with his wife Debbie (played by Christina Applegate) and their two kids, he tries to surpass the Griswold legacy, and predictably, things don't go well.
 The film pays homage to the original while bringing a fresh, modern twist with cameos, new characters (including a hilarious Chris Hemsworth as Stone Crandall), and relatable vacation problems of today.
-A must-see for those who want to experience the Griswold family continuity in 2015.
+If you're looking to see the Griswold family's journey through 2015, this is a must-see.